Service accounts are special, limited accounts that:

 - Open the application in question

-- Click Settings & Information in the right-hand panel
+- Click Settings in the left-hand nav

 - Click the Notifications tab